With summer around the corner, do some fun Seattle-area staycations with your family. Don’t miss these amazing things to do in Tacoma, WA with kids.

 WHERE TO STAY IN TACOMA, WA

 For a centrally-located Tacoma hotel, you can’t go wrong with Hotel Murano.
+There’s a reason it’s one of the top places to stay in Tacoma.

 It’s close to the free Link Light Rail system, as well as shops, restaurants and some of Tacoma’s most popular attractions.